harshit1616/Cognitive-class/Node-RED: basics to bots SkillsNetwork CB0105ENv1.md

 5. The http request node is used to send HTTP requests.-True

 •	Final exam :
-1. What do you use the inject node for?- Initiate a flow Initiate a flow
+1. What do you use the inject node for?- Initiate a flow
-2. The Watson Language Identify node expects its input text to be provided in what object? msg.payload
+2. The Watson Language Identify node expects its input text to be provided in what object?- msg.payload
 3. For Node-RED on IBM Cloud, how do you install additional nodes?— Add new dependencies in package.json
 4. What can you use function nodes for?- Create JavaScript code blocks
 5. The Watson Speech to Text node outputs to which object?- msg.transcription